 - the undertaking controlling the essential facility is no longer able to supply the demand on the market or it impedes competition on existing or potential services and products;

 - the undertaking requesting access to the IP rights is ready to pay a reasonable and non-discriminatory indemnity for access; and

 - there exists no reasonable justification for denial.

-Although over a decade has passed since the Turkcell/Telsim case, the Board's most recent decisions on this point reaffirm the position taken; see, for instance, the Board's decisions in Türk Telekom,4 Krea İçerik Hizmetleri,5 Surat Basim/Zambak6 and Digital Platform.7
+Although almost two decades have passed since the Turkcell/Telsim case, the Board's most recent decisions on this point reaffirm the position taken; see, for instance, the Board's decisions in Türk Telekom,6 Krea İçerik Hizmetleri,7 Surat Basim/Zambak8 and Digital Platform.9

-The Board also reviewed the abuse of dominance with respect to tying and bundling practices, where the licensing of IP rights was tied to the licensing of other IP rights (Logo Yazilim)8 or rebate systems in the sales of computer software (Microsoft).9 In these cases, the Board applied the general provisions of Article 6 and did not adapt a particular standpoint as regards IP rights.
+The Board also reviewed the abuse of dominance with respect to tying and bundling practices, where the licensing of IP rights was tied to the licensing of other IP rights (Logo Yazilim)10 or rebate systems in the sales of computer software (Microsoft).11 In these cases, the Board applied the general provisions of Article 6 and did not adapt a particular standpoint as regards IP rights.

 iii Unfair and discriminatory licensing

 As with refusal to license, the general provisions of Article 6 of the Competition Law on the abuse of dominant position would also be applicable to unfair and discriminatory licensing, as there are currently no specific provisions under Turkish competition legislation regulating this area.
 An undertaking holding a dominant position would risk allegations of abuse of dominant position in the event of discrimination in connection with licensing fees, discrimination in providing the main IP rights required for a certain activity or through offering different terms to purchasers with equal status for the same and equal rights, obligations and acts.
 Similarly, refusal to license may be found to be abusive where it is discriminatory.